Skip to content

 People whose TB has become Active can spread the disease to others via droplets suspended in the air and may have the following symptoms: a bad cough lasting more than 3 weeks, chest pain, coughing up blood or sputum from deep inside the lungs, fatigue, weight loss, loss of appetite, chills, fever, and night sweats.

-What should I do if I think I have Tuberculosis(TB))?
+What should I do if I think I have Active Tuberculosis(TB))?

 Students should isolate away from others, wear a mask, and seek care immediately by contacting your home team.